 The Apostle John places an emphasis on flesh as polemic against the Gnostic idea that everything pertaining to the physical or material world is inherently corrupt.
 Docetists maintained that the the body of Jesus Christ was not real but illusionary.
-The suffering that He underwent on the cross was only apparent.
+According to that view, the suffering He underwent on the cross was only apparent.
 In contrast, John expresses the true humanity of Christ.
-Consider also these statements from other writings by the same apostle:
+Consider also these statements from other writings by the him:

 "By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God, and every spirit that does not confess that Jesus Christ has come in the flesh is not of God.
 And this is the spirit of the Antichrist, which you have heard was coming, and is now already in the world."
 (1 John 4:2-3, emphasis added)